rubencaro/bolt/README.md

     * * * * * /bin/bash -l -c 'nice /path/to/app/bolt_watchdog'

+On every loop of the main dispatcher, Bolt will run `touch ~/flagella/timestamps/bolt__60__300` signalling it's still alive.
+That file is meant to be monitorized by `luther`. `bolt` being all that's needed to find the running process using `pgrep`, `60` the timeout to trigger a warning, and `300` the timeout to consider Bolt is a useless zombie worth being killed.

+Also Bolt will kill itself when it detects any change (a gentle `touch` is enough) on `/path/to/app/tmp/kill.flagella` or `/path/to/app/tmp/kill.bolt`.
+This is meant to be used on deploys or plain restarts.
+Write your tasks so they can be interrupted at any time.

+Logging will be done on `/path/to/app/log/flagella.log`.

 Take a look at the code for more details...

 ## TODOs